RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 Now everything should theoretically work well.
 Because every text will be layouted using LaTeX, every text must be LaTeX compatible.
 And to avoide python to use so-called escape characters, you should declare every string as a raw-string by a preceeding 'r' and than follow normal LaTeX syntax.
 To create a Text saying Tset with the 'set' as subscript, you need to write
 `r'T$_\text{set}$`.
 Note that we used the command `\text` to set the word 'set' upright, because it is normal text.
 And we used '$', because a subscript can only be set in formulas.

+###Take away
+It is possible to let TeX Render your text, that looks awesome.
+But it can also cause trouble.
+Your decision to use it or not, an alternative would be [mathtext](http://matplotlib.org/users/mathtext.html#mathtext-tutorial).